 This should probably go without saying, but we need to do so, at least for posterity’s sake.

-Mainstream Xe is still some ways away and based on shakiness Intel experienced lately, one has to wonder how soon and how good can they deliver.
+Mainstream Xe is still some time away and, based on the shakiness Intel has experienced lately, we wonder how soon and how good their promises can be.

 Still, there is room for optimism.
-Intel is a company with a long history in the tech field and even if they have a rocky start, they certainly have the resources and the know-how to compete in this field.
-We might not be getting a full-on three-way war between Intel, AMD, and Nvidia soon, but something is brewing and as gamers and tech enthusiasts, we can’t wait.
+Intel is a company with a long history in technology and even if they’re off to a rocky start, they certainly have the resources and the know-how to compete in this field.
+We might not be getting a full-on three-way war between Intel, AMD and Nvidia, but something is brewing and as gamers and tech enthusiasts, we can’t wait.